 |Headlamp||Zebralight H600Fw Mk IV 18650 XHP35||4.5||$89||Nitecore NU25 (with ultralight headband)||1.2||$42|

-As you can see, it's possible to compile a comparably lightweight backpacking kit for less than half the price as my top picks.
-That extra 1 lb. of weight savings costs over $1000!
+As you can see, it's possible to compile a comparably lightweight backpacking kit for less then half the price as my top picks!

 Of course, there's more to it than just the weight numbers; my recommended gear choices offer superior performance, comfort, and convenience.
 For me personally as an avid [and possibly obsessed] backpacker, it's worth the ~$1000 premium for this top-of-the-line gear.
 But the difference isn't necessarily that much, so really there's no reason to spend so much money when you can be equally well equipped with less expensive gear.